Lanre-gabriel/MTN-Nigeria-Customer-Churn-Analysis-Q1-2025/README.md

 # MTN-Nigeria-Customer-Churn- Intelligence-Report-Q1-2025
-Excel dashboard analysis of MTN Nigeria Customer Churn behavior after price hikes and changes in data plan.
+An Excel dashboard analysis of MTN Nigeria Customer Churn behavior sequel to price hikes and changes in data plan.

 ---
 ## Problem Statement